mlochbaum/CrinGraph/README.md

 the left portion of the graph, the more your brain will rattle; the higher the right portion of the graph, the more your ears will bleed.
-The current industry standard is a "V-shaped" response which applies both indignities at once.
+The current industry standard is a "V-shaped" response which applies both conditions at once.
 Using an FR graph you may easily see which headphones conform to this standard and which are insufficiently "fun".

 [View some sample graphs.](https://mlochbaum.github.io/CrinGraph/graph.html)